Luckily, we also have quite a kick ass arsenal too.

 Now that’s cool!

 Crave also noted, “The Cost Controller Power Strip also shows the voltage, line frequency and power factor, so the quality of the power line can be monitored as well.”

-Unfortunately the smart Cost Controller Power Strip retails for $100.
-In addition, it doesn’t seem to have any power saving features, only the LCD that makes you aware of how much power that DVD player or XBOX 360 are actually using while they’re in standby.
+Unfortunately, the smart Cost Controller Power Strip retails for $100.
+In addition, it doesn’t seem to have any power saving features — only the LCD that makes you aware of how much power that DVD player or Xbox are actually using while they’re in standby.

-(Oh, and just to let you know, that XBox 360 consumes a whopping 185 watts during gameplay, when the Wii uses a measly 18.
+(Oh, and just to let you know, an XBox 360 consumes a whopping 185 watts during gameplay, while the Wii uses a measly 18.
 Hit up DVICE for more on that.)

-As we’ve already talked about before, the Kill-A-Watt is a much more useful (and affordable–from $15.99 at Amazon) tool for measuring power draw.
+As we’ve already talked about before, the Kill-A-Watt is a much more useful (and affordable — less than $15) tool for measuring power draw.
 So it might be the better weapon for this job.

 As far as smart power strips go, one of the options from the SmartStrip line will likely be most effective AND affordable.
-They’re available from $26-$40 at Amazon (depending on the model).
+They’re available from $20-$30 at Amazon, depending on the model.

 In short, here is the awesomeness of how the SmartStrip works:

-it has a “Control Outlet” which controls six other outlets on the power strip.
+“It has a “Control Outlet” which controls 6 other outlets on the power strip.
 If you plug a computer into the Control Outlet, and it turns off or goes into sleep mode, the other “switched” outlets on the strip will be turned off.
-There are also three other outlets that are “always on”.
+There are also 3 other outlets that are “always on”.